Efficient planet formation by pebble accretion in ALMA rings: Discussion

-In addition, recent streaming instability simulations show that the criterion of starting SI is more complex than the simple dust-to-gas ratio $Z=1$ \citep[e.g.,][]{CarreraEtal2015,YangEtal2017,LiYoudin2021}.
-Specifically, for pebbles exceeding ${\rm St}>0.01$, the typical required dust-to-gas is only $0.5$.
-Conversely, for pebbles of Stokes number less than ${\rm St}<0.01$, they find that $Z>2$ is needed for SI \citep[see ][for more discussion]{LiYoudin2021}.
-In our simulation, we do not take this effect into consideration but use the same criterion $Z=1$ for all St. Yet, since the difference in the threshold criterion is at most a factor two, this is not expected to qualitatively influence our results.

 Our model neglects the gravitational feedback of the planet on the gas, i.e., gap opening for massive planets.
-Such a gap will both change the pebble dynamics and slow down the migration of the planets.
-An upper mass above which our model stops being valid is when the planet strongly perturbs the gas disc (\eq{M_gap}), corresponding to $60\,M_\oplus$ at $74.3$~au in our standard models.
-Such a mass is never reached in the runs that feature migration.
-However, the gravitational feedback of planets on the gas disc matters when there is no migration since the oligarch keeps growing in situ.
-We discuss the implication of the following evolution in \se{insitu}.
+A gap will both change the pebble dynamics and slow down the migration of the planets.
+An upper mass above which our model stops being valid is when the planet strongly perturbs the gas disc (\eq{M_gap}), corresponding to $60\,M_\oplus$ at $74.3$~au in our standard models. \hjch{Such a}{This} mass is never reached in the runs that feature migration.
+However, \hjrem{the gravitational feedback of planets on the gas disc matters}when there is no migration \hjadd{or when a planet is trapped,} the \hjch{oligarch}{planet} keeps \hjadd{on} growing in situ\hjch{.
+We discuss the implication of the following evolution in}{, see} \se{insitu}.

 Finally, a potential important omission of our model is the lack of gas accretion.
-Qualitatively, gas accretion is thought to be suppressed when the planet is still accreting pebbles because gravitational energy released by the accreted pebble balances the heat radiated away by the envelope, i.e., the embryos are too hot to accrete gas \citep[e.g.,][]{Rafikov2006,LeeChiang2015}.
+Qualitatively, gas accretion is thought to be suppressed when the planet is still accreting \hjch{pebbles}{solids (pebbles and planetesimals)} because gravitational energy released by the accreted solids balances the heat radiated away by the envelope, i.e., the embryos are too hot to accrete gas \citep[e.g.,][]{Rafikov2006,LeeChiang2015,AlibertEtal2018,GuileraEtal2020}.
 In addition, gas accretion can be suppressed by the the recycling of the atmospheres \citep{MoldenhauerEtal2022} and by the enhanced opacity contributed by the accreted pebbles \citep{OrmelEtal2021}.
 On the other hand, the polluted atmospheres are characterized by an increased mean molecular weight, which would decrease the critical core mass \citep{HoriIkoma2011,VenturiniEtal2015,BrouwersOrmel2020,BrouwersEtal2021}.
 In any case, when the planet moves away from the ring region and pebble accretion subsides, gas accretion is expected to accelerate and the planets formed in our simulations may enter runaway gas accretion.